FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 If you can plan your time and stay around long enough for when the sun starts to set, you’ll witness a little magic.
 You'll get to see the extra ‘fire’ of this valley.

 The setting sun makes the coloring of the landscape come alive and seem to glow an even more fiery red, and it’s awesome.

-If during your stay here in Las Vegas there is only enough time for you to go to one place, on one day, without any hesitation I recommend Valley of Fire.
+During your stay here in Las Vegas, if there's only enough time for you to go to one place for one day, without hesitation I recommend Valley of Fire.

 Immersed in these incredibly surreal lands, you'll experience one of Nature's most extraordinary creations.